-- Note 1: In the sales to related parties, the price of work in progress is based on mutual agreement.
-The price cannot be compared with regular sales due to a lack of similar counterparties.
-The price of materials and supplies is determined by adding the margin to the cost.
-The collection period to third parties is approximately 180 days after the end of each month while those to related parties are 45~120 days after the end of each month. - Note 2: The transaction prices to related parties are similar with those to third parties.
-The collection periods to third parties are 60 to 90 days after the end of each month while those to related parties are 90 days after the end of each month. - Note 3: The transaction is sales from GRANDPLUS ENTERPRISES LTD. to CHAMPION BEYOND LIMITED, and the collection period is approximately 180 days after the end of each month. - Note 4: The transaction is sales from CHAMPION BEYOND LIMITED to FLEXIUM INTERCONNECT (KUNSHAN) INCORPORATION, and the collection period is approximately 180 days after the end of each month. - Note 5: The transaction is sales from FLEXIUM INTERCONNECT (KUNSHAN) INCORPORATION to CHAMPION BEYOND LIMITED, and the collection period is approximately 90 days after the end of each month. - Note 6: The transaction is sales from CHAMPION BEYOND LIMITED to GRANDPLUS ENTERPRISES LTD., and the collection period is approximately 90 days after the end of each month. - Note 7: The purchase (sales) amount is contained the eliminates to sales revenue and operating costs (merchandise purchase) arising from raw material processing, which are provided by the Company through the offshore company that is in the third place to the subsidiary, FLEXIUM INTERCONNECT(KUNSHAN).
-The eliminated amount was \$3,015,676 for the year ended December 31, 2019. - Note 8: The transaction is sales from FLEXIUM TECHNOLOGY(SUZHOU) INCORPORATION to FLEXIUM INTERCONNECT(KUNSHAN) INCORPORATION, and the collection period is approximately 90 days after the end of each month.
+- Note 3: The transaction is sales from GRANDPLUS ENTERPRISES LTD. to CHAMPION BEYOND LIMITED, and the collection period is approximately 180 days after the end of each month. - Note 4: The transaction is sales from CHAMPION BEYOND LIMITED to FLEXIUM INTERCONNECT (KUNSHAN) INCORPORATION, and the collection period is approximately 180 days after the end of each month. - Note 5: The transaction is sales from FLEXIUM INTERCONNECT (KUNSHAN) INCORPORATION to CHAMPION BEYOND LIMITED, and the collection period is approximately 90 days after the end of each month. - Note 6: The transaction is sales from CHAMPION BEYOND LIMITED to GRANDPLUS ENTERPRISES LTD., and the collection period is approximately 90 days after the end of each month. - Note 7: The transaction prices to related parties are similar with those to third parties.
+The collection periods to third parties are 60 to 90 days after the end of each month while those to related parties are 90 days after the end of each month. - Note 8: The transaction is sales from FLEXIUM TECHNOLOGY(SUZHOU) INCORPORATION to FLEXIUM INTERCONNECT(KUNSHAN) INCORPORATION, and the collection period is approximately 90 days after the end of each month. - Note 9: The purchase (sales) amount is contained the eliminates to sales revenue and operating costs (merchandise purchase) arising from raw material processing, which are provided by the Company through the offshore company that is in the third place to the subsidiary, FLEXIUM INTERCONNECT(KUNSHAN).
+The eliminated amount was \$4,149,361 for the year ended December 31, 2020.